 Proprietary concrete

-Proprietary concrete is designed by the concrete producer for a specific purpose or performance requirement.
-The composition is confidential to the producer and they will offer a performance guarantee for the intended application.
-Proprietary concrete is used where high performance or specific properties are required such as fast setting, high strength, chemical resistance, low-shrinkage or coloured concretes and self-compacting concretes.
-View Hanson's ready-mixed concrete range to see the different proprietary concrete types and uses we have available.
+Proprietary concrete is designed by the producer for a specific purpose or performance requirement.
+The composition is confidential to the producer, who will offer a performance guarantee for the intended application.
+Proprietary concrete is used where high performance or specific properties are required, such as fast setting, high strength, chemical resistance, low shrinkage, coloured concretes, or self-compacting concretes.

 Standardised prescribed concrete